Moving Fire on the Go! - ABRACADABRA

 Rather than separating two different color on a separate position.
 We can make

-property in CSS to do color invert to reduce file size by ~20%.
+use of filter property in CSS to do color invert to reduce file size by ~20%.

 Later, I then remove the separate blue block from each frame and have use this: